Figures of Speech by Name

 Epistrophe (e-pis'-tro-fee) is the repetition of a word or phrase at the end of successive clauses, lines, or sentences.
 “Is it possible he should know what he is, and be that he is?”
 All's Well That Ends Well, 4.1.45.
 See also anaphora, the repetition of words at the beginning, and mesodiplosis, the repetition of words in the middle.

-Epizeuxis (e-pi-zook'-sis) is the repetition of a single word without intervening words.
+Epizeuxis (e-pi-zook'-sis) is the repetition of words or phrases without intervening words.
 “O horror, horror, horror! / Tongue nor heart cannot conceive nor name thee!
 Macbeth, 2.3.73.

 Erotema (e-ro-tem'-a) is a classical term for rhetorical question.